The End of the Eviction Moratorium Starts a Countdown for Renters to Move Out. What Options Do You Have?

 Your state may offer tools to help.
 The state of Colorado, for example, has provided a repayment agreement template for landlords to use.
 This is meant to be a legal document that states in writing that landlords won’t evict the renter as long as they stick to the repayment plan, agreed upon between the landlord and renter.

-A LegalShield provider attorney can assist you by consulting you on your state’s real estate laws and guiding you through your options in the eviction process.
+A LegalShield provider lawyer can assist you by consulting you on your state’s real estate laws and guiding you through your options in the eviction process.
 Learn more here.

 Pre-Paid Legal Services, Inc. d/b/a LegalShield (“LegalShield”) provides access to legal services offered by a network of provider law firms to LegalShield members through membership-based participation.
 Neither LegalShield nor its officers, employees or sales associates directly or indirectly provide legal services, representation or advice.
 This is meant to provide general information and is not intended to provide legal advice, render an opinion, or provide any specific recommendations.
 If you are a LegalShield member, please contact your provider law firm for legal advice or assistance.